LiAuto-DSR/GeoGramBench/README.md

 pip install -e .
 ```
 ### Data
-Our raw testing data in `deepscaler/data/test/GeoGramBench.json`, along with preprocessing scripts.
-To convert the raw data into Parquet files for training, run:
+Our raw testing data in `deepscaler/data/test/GeoGramBench.json`.
+Following the preprocessing scripts in `deepscaler/data/[test]`, we convert the raw data into parquet file for directly evaluating.
+The evaluation parquet data is in `data/math.parquet`.
 ```python
 # Output parquet files in data/*.parquet.
 python scripts/data/deepscaler_dataset.py
 ```

 ## Evaluation
 Our evaluation scripts automatically runs vLLM to generate 8 samples for each problem.
-To run our evaluation scripts, run:
+To run our evaluation, run:
 ```bash
 #-----------
 MODEL_PATH=[CHECKPOINT_PATH]